canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 Spelling check
 --------------

 The Starter Pack uses `Vale`_ to check the spelling in your documentation.
-It ignores code (both code blocks and inline code) and URLs (but it does check the link text).
+It ignores inline code, code blocks, and URLs, but it does check the link text.
 To ensure there are no spelling errors in your documentation, run:

 .. code-block:: bash

     make spelling

-For options on exempting single words or sections, follow the process in the :ref:`vale_exemptions` section.
+If you need to exempt single words or sections, follow the process in :ref:`vale_exemptions`.

 .. _style_guide_linting:

 Style guide linting
 -------------------

-The Starter Pack includes a method to run the `Vale`_ documentation linter configured with `the Vale rules for the current style guide <Vale rules_>`_ To check your documentation with, run:
+The Starter Pack runs the `Vale`_ documentation linter configured with the rules of `style guide <https://github.com/canonical/documentation-style-guide>`__ To check your documentation with Vale, run:

 .. code-block:: bash

     make vale

 Vale can run against individual files, directories, or globs.
 To check a specific target, run: